gorango/flowcraft/docs/guide/index.md

 Cascade is an excellent choice for:

 - **AI Agent Orchestration**: Modeling the "reasoning loop" of an AI agent is a natural fit for a graph.
 Conditional branching, tool use, and parallel thought processes are easily implemented.
+The **[Advanced RAG Agent](https://github.com/gorango/cascade/tree/master/sandbox/6.rag/)** is a complete, end-to-end example of this pattern.
 - **Data Processing & ETL Pipelines**: Fetching data, running transformations, and saving it to a destination.
+The [Parallel Batch Translation](https://github.com/gorango/cascade/tree/master/sandbox/3.parallel/) is a great example of this task.
 - **Complex Business Logic**: Any multi-step process with conditional paths, retries, and fallbacks (e.g., user onboarding, e-commerce order fulfillment).
+Look at some of the examples in the [DAG](https://github.com/gorango/cascade/tree/master/sandbox/4.dag/) sandbox.
 - **Multi-Step Background Jobs**: Running tasks in the background of a web application, like generating a report or processing a file.
+The [Distributed](https://github.com/gorango/cascade/tree/master/sandbox/5.distributed/) examples showcase running all of the same DAG workflows but in the background.

 ## How Cascade Compares